-Almond milk is available almost everywhere cows’ milk is sold, and is fast replacing cows’ milk in the world’s refrigerators.
+Almond milk is available everywhere, and is fast replacing cows’ milk in the world’s refrigerators.
 It’s the most popular type of vegan milk—even more popular than oat milk or soy milk.
 Most grocery stores carry several brands.
-It’s packaged either in refrigerated milk cartons or in shelf-stable aseptic boxes.
-You can get it in regular, chocolate, vanilla, and unsweetened varieties.
+Like other types of dairy-free milk, it’s packaged either in refrigerated milk cartons or in shelf-stable aseptic boxes.
+You can find it in regular, chocolate, vanilla, and unsweetened varieties.

-Every year, the dairy producers lose market share to almond milk.
-There are countless reasons not to drink cow’s milk, and almond milk is an excellent alternative.
-It’s much lower in saturated fat than cow’s milk, has no cholesterol, and best of all it lacks dairy’s connection to animal cruelty and the veal industry.
-Almond milk also wins on flavor—many people strongly prefer it to cow’s milk.
+Almond milk’s pleasant taste constantly wins people over.
+Every year, the world’s dairy producers lose market share to almond milk.
+There are countless reasons to avoid cow’s milk, and almond milk offers some important advantages.
+It’s much lower in saturated fat than cow’s milk, and has no lactose or cholesterol.
+Almond milk also wins on flavor—many people strongly prefer it to cows’ milk.
+Best of all, almond milk lacks dairy’s connection to animal cruelty and the veal industry.

-Regular varieties often contain nearly as much sugar as does soda.
+Regular almond milk varieties often contain nearly as much sugar as does soda.
 So consider buying an unsweetened variety, so that you’ll get more nutrition per calorie.
-Happily, many brands are calcium fortified.
-These products typically contain at least as much calcium as milk.
+The good news when it comes to nutrition is that many almond milk brands are calcium-fortified, and consequently contain at least as much calcium as milk.
+But most other varieties of vegan milk are calcium-fortified as well, so almond milk isn’t special in this regard.

 Making Vegan Milks at Home

-Rather than work from a recipe, the best way to try making almond milk is to wing it and gradually get a feel for the proportions you like best.
-Start with a small handful of raw almonds and two cups (about half a liter) of water.
+Rather than work from a recipe, the best way to make your first batch of almond milk is to wing it.
+After you’ve made a few batches you’ll start getting a feel for the proportions you like best.
+For your first attempt, begin with a small handful of raw almonds and two cups (about half a liter) of water.
 Blendtecs or Vitamixes will give you superior results compared to a regular blender.

 Commercial producers finely strain their milks to eliminate sediment, since their products have a lengthy shelf life.
 You may decide to not strain at all, especially if you’re pouring your homemade milk over cereal.
-Leaving your milk unstrained leaves in the fiber and delivers better nutrition.
-Just shake thoroughly before pouring.
+Leaving your milk un-strained will retain its fiber and deliver better nutrition.
+Just shake thoroughly before serving.

 Almond Milk Brands:

-Here are some of the top brands sold in North America:
+Some top brands sold in North America include:

 - 365 Everyday Value: Almondmilk Beverage